Great Bible: Printing

-A version of Cranmer's Great Bible can be found included in the English Hexapla, produced by Samuel Baxter & Sons in 1841.
+A version of Cranmer's Great Bible can be found included in the English Hexapla, produced by Samuel Baxter and Sons in 1841.
 However copies of this work are fairly rare.

 The most available reprinting of the Great Bible's New Testament (minus its marginal notes) can be found in the second column of the New Testament Octapla edited by Luther Weigle, chairman of the translation committee that produced the Revised Standard Version.

 Language

 The language of the Great Bible marks the advent of Early Modern English.
 Moreover, this variant of English is pre-Elizabethan.
-The text, which was regularly read in the parish churches, helped to standardise and stabilise the language across England.
-Some of the readings of the First Authorised Version of the Bible differ from the more familiar 1611 edition, the Third Authorised Version.
+The text, which was regularly read in the parish churches, helped to standardize and stabilize the language across England.
+Some of the readings of the First Authorized Version of the Bible differ from the more familiar 1611 edition, the Third Authorized Version.
 For example, the commandment against adultery in the Great Bible reads, "Thou shalt not breake wedlocke."

 Illustrations

-The woodcut illustrations in the earlier editions of the Great Byble in Englyshe evidence a lack of projective geometry in their designs.
-Though this Bible falls into the Renaissance period of Bible production in the early years of the Protestant Reformation of church theology and religious practice, the artwork used in the Great Byble more closely resembles the charm of the woodcut illustrations found in Biblia Pauperum from the medieval period.
+The woodcut illustrations in the earlier editions of the Great Bible evidence a lack of projective geometry in their designs.
+Though this Bible falls into the Renaissance period of Bible production in the early years of the Protestant Reformation of church theology and religious practice, the artwork used in the Great Bible more closely resembles the woodcut illustrations found in a typical Biblia pauperum from the medieval period.
 The woodcut designs appear in the 1545 edition of Le Premier [-second] volume de la Bible en francoiz nouvellement hystoriee, reveue & corrigee oultre les precedentes impressions published in Paris by Guillaume Le Bret, and now held by the Bibliothèque nationale de France, département Réserve des livres rares, A-282. " The style employed by the French woodcutter appears to have been influenced by the Venetian engraver Giovanni Andrea Valvassori, who in 1511 produced the block print picture bible Opera nova contemplativa.
-The commonality among the woodcut illustrations is the charm from a lack of sophistication and depth perception associated with the Renaissance and its impact on transforming art.
+In 2020, it was discovered that the illustrations in Henry VIII's personal copy had been altered to appeal to the king.

 Aftermath

-The later years of Henry VIII indeed were marked by serious reaction.
-In 1542 Convocation with the royal consent made an attempt thwarted by Cranmer to Latinise the English version and to make it in reality what the Catholic version of Rheims subsequently became.
-In the following year Parliament which then practically meant the King and two or three members of the Privy Council restricted the use of the English Bible to certain social classes that excluded nine tenths of the population and three years later it prohibited the use of everything but the Great Bible.
+The later years of Henry VIII were marked by serious reaction.
+In 1542 Convocation with the royal consent made an attempt thwarted by Cranmer to Latinize the English version.
+In the following year Parliament restricted the use of the English Bible to certain social classes – excluding nine tenths of the population.
+Three years later it would prohibit the use of everything but the Great Bible.
 It was probably at this time that there took place the great destruction of all previous work on the English Bible which has rendered examples of that work so scarce.
 Even Tunstall and Heath were anxious to escape from their responsibility in lending their names to the Great Bible.
-In the midst of this reaction Henry VIII died January 28, 1547.
+In the midst of this reaction Henry VIII died on 28 January 1547.